arumaldodrla/ReminderSent/00-Product-Vision-and-Business-Context.md

 | **Reliability** | A robust, enterprise-grade delivery engine that ensures reminders are sent on time, every time.
 Users must be able to trust the system completely. |
 | **Intelligence** | AI-powered features that go beyond simple scheduling, such as smart escalations, completion detection, and (in the future) send-time optimization. |
 | **Integration** | Seamless connectivity with the tools our users already depend on, starting with the Zoho suite, to automate workflows and eliminate data silos. |

+### Guiding Design Philosophy

+1.  **Simple Surface, Complex Core:** The user experience must be radically simple.
+A new user should be able to send their first reminder in under 60 seconds.
+This simplicity will mask a powerful, feature-rich engine that handles complex scheduling, escalations, and integrations.
+We will always prioritize UX clarity over exposing every raw feature.

+2.  **100% AI-Driven Development:** This product will be designed, developed, tested, and deployed entirely by AI agents.
+All documentation, code, and infrastructure must be optimized for machine readability and autonomous operation.
+Human intervention is reserved for strategic guidance and final oversight only.

+3.  **Autonomous and Self-Healing:** The platform is designed to be self-maintaining.
+It will perform weekly automated self-revisions for minor updates, dependency checks, and security patches.
+Major feature updates will be developed by AI and deployed with human oversight, but the goal is maximum autonomy.

+4.  **Globally Accessible from Day One:** The platform will be built with internationalization (i18n) as a core architectural principle.
+The initial launch will include English and Spanish, with a clear and simple process for adding new languages via AI-powered translation workflows.

 ## Implementation Notes for AI Agents